maragudk/certmagic-storage-crdb/README.md

 )

 func main() {
 	storage := crdb.New(crdb.Options{
 		User:     "certmagic",
 		Host:     "localhost",
 		Port:     26257,
 		Database: "certmagic",
 		Cert:     "path/to/cert",
 		Key:      "path/to/key",
 		RootCert: "path/to/root/cert",
 	})
 	// use storage in certmagic or caddy
 }
 ```

+## Limitations

+`List` and `Stat` behave a bit differently than the default filesystem implementation,
+in that they only support terminal keys, i.e. keys that have data.
+The filesystem implementation, in contrast, has directories that can be traversed.

+This may change in a later version, if needed.